Get The Strap: 21 Savage Pulls Out Gun During Pool Party [VIDEO]

 Apparently, 21 Savage is packing, even at pool parties.
 The “Bank Account” rapper was caught on video pulling out a gun during a brawl to let heads know he is clearly ’bout that life.

-In the clip, someone is seen getting knocked the f*ck out at a Georgie pool party.
+In the clip, someone is seen getting knocked the f*ck out at a Georgia pool party.
 While dude is slumped on the ground, recovering from the fade, you can see 21 Savage looking toward the perpetrator(s), holding a pistol in his right hand.

 However, it would seem that 21 Savage was preparing for the smoke instead of initiating it.